leena-kang/leagueoflegends/README.md

 ## Bivariate Analysis

 ### Comparing Winning and Losing Mid Lane players
-Here we will continue to look investgate further in mid laners only.
-Below are boxplots of several game metrics of mid lane players, split between players that won and lost their respective match.
+Here we will continue to investgate further on mid laners.
+Below are boxplots of several game metrics of mid lane players, split between players that won and lost their respective matches.

 <iframe
   src="assets/bivariate_boxplot.html"